ajvdw/DualEvse/README.md

 # DualEvse
- Dual EVSE board
+ Dual EVSE board (Arduino Nano Shield)

 Supports charging of 2 vehicles by load balancing between them.
-DualEVSE firmware is under development
+DualEVSE firmware is under development.

 You can use OpenEVSE firmware with minor changes if you only need a single charge port.